The investment network that fosters innovation by empowering the tech community

 What is XA and what do they do?

 Founders value our members’ distinguished backgrounds as entrepreneurs and senior business builders.
 Furthermore, our portfolio companies are able to tap into the collective power of deep-rooted networks and expertise across business strategy, product development, fundraising, and much more.
-XA has invested in a wide variety of promising companies including Tigerhall, Sampingan, Neuron Mobility, Crop2Cash, Kaya, BuuPass and many more.
+XA has invested in a wide variety of promising companies including Tigerhall, Staffinc, Neuron Mobility, Elita Genetics, Crop2Cash, Intellect, BuuPass and many more.

 How did XA start and what does its name mean?